blakeblackshear/frigate/docs/docs/contributing.md

 ```

 - Add to unit tests and ensure they pass.
 As much as possible, you should strive to _increase_ test coverage whenever making changes.
 This will help ensure features do not accidentally become broken in the future.
+- If you run into error messages like "TypeError: Cannot read properties of undefined (reading 'context')" when running tests, this may be due to these issues (https://github.com/vitest-dev/vitest/issues/1910, https://github.com/vitest-dev/vitest/issues/1652) in vitest, but I haven't been able to resolve them.

 ```console
 npm run test